welshstew/csv2db-batch-ocp/README.md

 	at java.lang.Thread.run(Thread.java:748) [na:1.8.0_161]
 ```

-We need to fix this by applying the correct permissions to allow this user to watch pods, and also be able to create jobs in this namesapce.
+We need to fix this by applying the correct permissions to allow this user to watch pods, and also be able to create jobs in this namespace.

 ```text
 oc delete job/csv2db-job-1